 Though shrews have a great sense of smell, they have poor vision.
 Certain species actually use echo location – more commonly used by bats – to navigate the terrain in which they live.
 Their sense of smell is probably what they use the most to move throughout their territory.
 Shrews have pungent smelling glands which are used to mark these territories as well as set up social order regarding colonies, courting and reproduction.
 In fact, this odor is another reason why shrews are not a welcome guest in the home.

-SHREWS LOVE TO EAT MICE
+SHREWS LOVE TO EAT MICE ^

 Shrews will commonly follow mouse trails looking for a meal.
 Once inside the home, shrews will prey upon the mice they find and then live where the mice once lived.
 In a short period of time, their odor will become quite apparent.
 And even though shrews can navigate during the night, they are not truly nocturnal.
 Shrews will readily feed during the day and basically will become active as their dietary needs demand going about to feed whenever the local environment will best provide a meal.

 People commonly ask what does a shrew smell like and the best way to describe it is to say it smells like skunk.
 Basically it’s a strong, pungent smell that comes from their anal glands.
-Shrews use this smell to mark territory, communicate with other shrews and as a defense mechanism.
-Much like skunk smell, since it’s so strong many animals will not eat a shrew once this foul smell is detected.
+Shrews use this smell to mark territory, create scent trails (used to navigate into homes, around yards, etc.) communicate with other shrews and as a defense mechanism.
+Much like skunk smell, since it’s very strong, many animals will not eat a shrew once this foul smell is detected.